 Overlapping grain envelopes designed to be synchronous with the frequency of the grain waveform, thereby producing fewer audio artifacts.

 For further information of frequency-time methods, see this conference paper.
 Sound examples are provided on the author's DVD-ROM.
+You can also watch a video lecture on this subject here.

 Roads, C. (2001) Microsound.
 Cambridge, MA: The MIT Press